The Circle (American TV series) season 4: Format

 The contestants, or "players", move into the same apartment building.
 However, the contestants do not meet face-to-face during the course of the competition, as they each live in their own individual apartment.
-They communicate solely using their profiles on a specially-designed social media app that gives them the ability to portray themselves in any way they choose.
+They communicate solely using their profiles on a specially designed social media app that gives them the ability to portray themselves in any way they choose.
 Players can thus opt to present themselves as a completely different personality to the other players, a tactic otherwise known as catfishing.

 Throughout the series, the contestants "rate" one another from first to last place.
 At the end of the ratings, their average ratings are revealed to one another from lowest to highest.
 Normally, the two highest-rated players become "Influencers", while the remaining players will be at risk of being "blocked" by the Influencers.
 However, occasionally there may be a twist to the blocking process – varying from the lowest rating players being instantly blocked, the identity of the Influencers being a secret, or multiple players being blocked at one time.
 Blocked players are eliminated from the game, but are given the opportunity to meet one player still in the game in-person.
 Then, the day after a blocking, a video message is shown to the remaining players to reveal if they were real or fake.

 During the finale, the contestants rate each other one final time, where the highest rated player wins the game and US$150,000.
 Also, fans of The Circle are able to vote for their favorite player.
 The player that receives the most votes is known as the Fan Favorite and receives US$10,000.

 Production

 Development and release

-The season was announced on August 9, 2021 when Netflix renewed The Circle for a fourth and fifth season prior the premiere of the third season.
-The season premiered on May 4, with four episodes releasing weekly until May 25.
+The season was announced on August 9, 2021, when Netflix renewed The Circle for a fourth and fifth season prior the premiere of the third season.
+The season premiered on May 4, with four episodes released weekly until May 25.

-A teaser for the season was released on April 27, 2022 showing bits of the cast and revealing that the prize money had been increased to $150,000 rather than the $100,000 prize awarded during previous seasons due to Spice Girls members Emma Bunton and Mel B increasing the prize fund by completing a mission while partaking in the season.
+A teaser for the season was released on April 27, 2022, showing bits of the cast and revealing that the prize money had been increased to $150,000 rather than the $100,000 prize awarded during previous seasons due to Spice Girls members Emma Bunton and Mel B increasing the prize fund by completing a mission while partaking in the season.
 During the trailer, it was also confirmed that previous host Michelle Buteau will continue to host the series.